Table of Contents

 The serous membrane forming the peritoneum is transparent and is made of mesothelium and connective tissue.

-The peritoneum supports and suspends organs within the abdominal cavity and transports arteries, veins, nerves and lymphatics.
+The peritoneum supports and suspends organs within the abdominal cavity and transports the arteries, veins, nerves, and lymphatics.

-The peritoneum is a closed sac in men while in women, the free ends of the fallopian tubes are open to the peritoneum.
+The peritoneum is a closed sac in men while in women, the free ends of the fallopian tubes are open into the peritoneum.

 Embryology of the Peritoneum

 At four weeks of gestation, the mesoderm of the tri-laminar embryo gives rise to the peritoneum.
 During mesodermal differentiation, the lateral plate mesoderm splits into two layers which are separated by the intraembryonic coelom.
 The parietal and visceral peritoneum develop from these two layers of the mesoderm.